 Who originally wrote The Tortoise and the Hare?

 The fable is traditionally attributed to Aesop, a Greek storyteller whose life dates remain uncertain.
-Even so, these tales circulated orally for centuries before being compiled by later scholars, meaning the exact authorship is a collective cultural inheritance rather than a single author’s work And that's really what it comes down to..
+On the flip side, these tales circulated orally for centuries before being compiled by later scholars, meaning the exact authorship is a collective cultural inheritance rather than a single author’s work It's one of those things that adds up..

 Is the moral really just about being slow?